What is Discounted Cash Flow? - Investment Guide

 How much should you pay for a stock?
 That depends on how much you want to make!
 Obviously you want to buy at a low price and sell at a high price, but what do "low" and "high" mean?
-Can you even predict them?
+Can you define them for a single stock?
+Can you predict them?

 All of Trendshare's investment guide focuses on value investing—finding stocks trading for less than what the company will earn in the future makes them worth.
 Earnings are important; the success of the underlying business predicts the performance of the stock.

 How do you get from earning potential to a working definition of value?
-Start by calculating the desired return on your investment.
+Start by calculating the return you want from your investments.

 What Does an Investment Return?